dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 *  alg: "String"

-    This MUST be the following string:
+    This SHOULD be the following string:

-    + "lm-ots":  The algorithm used for signing the externally referenced file is [LM-OTS] as described in [Signing Externally Referenced Files](#signing-externally-referenced-files) of this document.
+    + "LMOTS_SHA256_N32_W8":  The algorithm used for signing the externally referenced file is defined in section 4.1 of [LM-OTS].

+### key

+* key: "String"

+    The string value of the key parameter is the Base64Ulr Encoded value of the Public Key as defined in section 4.3 [LM-OTS]

 ### signature

-The signature on the externally referenced file is included in the signature parameter.
+The [LM-OTS] signature on the externally referenced file is included in the signature string value.
-The signature is constructed as described in [Signing Externally Referenced Files](#signing-externally-referenced-files) of this document.

 * signature: "String"

+    The string value of signature is the Base64Url Encoded value of the Signature as defined in section 4.5 of [LM-OTS].

 # vCon JSON Object